-Much of the information you need will be on an organization's website, in recent annual reports, or in the online resources listed above (and similar resources).
+Much of the information you need will be on an organization's website, in recent annual reports, or in the online resources listed at the back of the toolkit.
 If some information is not readily available, you may consider contacting the organization.
 In conducting your due diligence, don't let your information requests be a drain on the organization's time and resources.
 Ensure that the amount of information you are requesting is commensurate with the size of your intended gift.